The Best of New Zealand

 You will spend a full day in and around Lake Taupo, so this is an opportunity either to have some rest and relaxation or take a walk to Huka Falls and/or Aratiatia Rapids.

 The Huka Falls are the largest falls on the Waikato river which is one of New Zealand's longest.
 The name Huka is the Maori word for 'foam'.
-If you wish you can extend your walk to Aratiatia Rapids on a scenic hiking trail.
+This walk is 7km, if you wish you can extend your walk to Aratiatia Rapids on a scenic hiking trail.

 Today drive to Tongariro National Park (1H) and enjoy the stunning beauty of this geothermal and volcanic terrain, a UNESCO World Heritage Site.
 The track to Taranaki Falls has excellent mountain views and crosses a range of land forms.
 The upper and lower tracks form a loop with the 20m falls situated around the halfway point.
 If you wish to take a longer walk you can continue on to Tama Lakes, which is well worth it as you will be surrounded by volcanoes.
 Tonight stay in a lodge within the Tongariro National Park.